 As summer comes to a close, the grass and ground-covers toughen, moving rabbits to chew on tree bark.
 This destructive threat increases with cold weather and snow cover.
 On the farm, outbuildings, clutter and ground-cover provide adequate cover to house this animal.
 In urban settings, landscaping, hedges, and ground-cover provide the same housing and can be even worse than the rural setting.
 It’s heartbreaking to grow and nurture plants and trees along, only to wake one morning to find them girdled to death or impaired for life by hungry critters.

 Rabbits can chew trees way up into their fifth and sixth season.
-Simple and inexpensive solutions that can be applied in mere seconds are Tree Guards.
+Simple and inexpensive solutions that can be applied in mere seconds are tree guards.
 These wraps also afford protection to the trunk by reflecting the winter sun’s rays.
 Most winter damage to the tree’s trunk is from getting warmed up on bright, sunny winter days.
 At nightfall, the trunk often doesn’t adjust to the sudden temperature drop.
-Tree Guards are a must!
+Trunk-protecting tree guards are a must!

 Container Plants and Trees